MicrosoftDocs/xamarin-docs/docs/android/platform/maps-and-location/maps/maps-api.md

     This event is raised as the marker is being dragged.

 -   `GoogleMap.MarkerDragEnd(object sender, GoogleMap.MarkerDragEndEventArgs e)` &ndash;
-    This event is raised when the when the user is finished dragging the marker.
+    This event is raised when the user is finished dragging the marker.

 Each of the `EventArgs` contains a single property called `P0` that is a reference to the `Marker` object being dragged.

-### Info Window Click Events
+### Info Window Click events

 Only one info window can be displayed at a time.
 When the user clicks on an info window in a map, the map object will raise an